 - Content Marketing Institute: An online magazine with an excellent email newsletter.

 - HubSpot: The best content-driven marketing automation software.

-If you don’t have the time, resources or patience to run a content marketing program on your own, you can always contact Bamboo Interactive for a free consultation.
+If you don’t have the time, resources or patience to run a content marketing program on your own, you can always contact Red Bamboo Marketing for a free consultation.
 We provide best-in-class content marketing strategies and training to help your business grow.